petepuu/Migrate-Canvas-Apps/README.md

 # Migrate Canvas Apps

 Solution for migrating Canvas Apps and their related resources like Flows between environments.
-Solution includes simple Canvas App with supporting Cloud Flows and Custom Connector to do the migration.
-This migration automates Power Platform legacy export/import functionality.
+It includes simple Canvas App with supporting Cloud Flows and Custom Connector to do the migration by automating Power Platform legacy export/import functionality

-As this sollution uses Custom Connector, all the users need to have standalone Power Apps license Power Apps Premium or Power Apps per App
+As this solution uses Custom Connector, all the users need to have standalone Power Apps license Power Apps Premium or Power Apps per App

 ## Installation and configuration